McNetic/PHPZipStreamer/MANUAL.md

 Characteristics
 ---------------

-* ZipStreamer causes no disk i/o (aside from the input streams, if they are created from disk), has very low cpu usage and a low memory footprint, as the streams are read in small chunks and immediately written to output
+* **Performance:** ZipStreamer causes no disk i/o (aside from the input streams, if they are created from disk), has low cpu usage (especially when not compressing) and a low memory footprint, as the streams are read in small
-* ZipStreamer by default uses the Zip64 extension.
-Some (mostly older) zip tools can not handle that, therefore it can be disabled (see below)
+* **Compatibility issues:** ZipStreamer by default uses the Zip64 extension.
+Some (mostly older) zip tools and Mac OS X can not handle that, therefore it can be disabled (see below)
-* With the Zip64 extension, ZipStreamer can handle output zip files larger than 2/4 GB on both 32bit and 64bit machines
+* **Large output files:** With the Zip64 extension, ZipStreamer can handle output zip files larger than 2/4 GB on both 32bit and 64bit machines
-* With the Zip64 extension, ZipStreamer can handle input streams larger then 2/4 GB on both 32bit and 64bit machines.
+* **Large input files:** With the Zip64 extension, ZipStreamer can handle input streams larger then 2/4 GB on both 32bit and 64bit machines.
 On 32bit machines, that usually means that the LFS has to be enabled (but if the stream source is not the filesystem, that may not even be necessary)
-* ZipStreamer will not compress the content, currently (PHP appears not to have a stream deflate feature).
+* **Compression:** ZipStreamer will not compress the content by default.
 That means that the output zip file will be of the same size (plus a few bytes) as the input files.
-If you know of a way to stream deflate in php, please contact us on github.
+However, if the pecl_http extension is available, deflate (the zip standard) compression can be enabled and/or disabled globally and per file

 API Documentation
 -----------------